Runnable/shtub/README.md

 end
 ```

+## Limitations
+The library has two major limitations:

+1. You cannot stub internal library functions, variables, and commands
+2. You cannot stub bash built-ins

+Without these two rules it would be incredibly easy to fork bomb yourself ;).

 ## Commands
 Stub is used via a series of commands that mutate a given bash environment by
 overriding existing commands and adding specialized functions that allow you to